Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 >   - Add from server manager and get done everyting with the server manager
 >   - After done with settings Restart **WinTarget** and set it's *startup type* to *automatic*
->   - Start **MSiSCSI** and set it's *startup type* to *automatic* {.is-info}
+>   - Start **MSiSCSI** and set it's *startup type* to *automatic*
+>   - If it still isn't working restart both service and don't restart the computer!
+{.is-info}